“My life is already ruined, so I should keep calm.”

 GM: “Not for sure, and we probably never will,” says Moore.
 “He was killed in a shootout with SWAT not too much later.”

 Amelie: Amelie takes a moment, coughing with her head turned away from the detectives and panting slightly.
-Even this bit of news has winded her, her new body reminding her how weak it is now.
+Even this bit of news has winded her.
+Her new body reminds her of how weak it is now.

 “And they—damn.
 They’re taking it out on me.
 That’s bad.
 Yvette loves her sisters like nothing else, if she blames me for Yvonne being hurt, her wrath would probably seem very justified to her.
 And I’m sorry to hear about your co-worker.
 That has to have been stressful.”